A good honours degree (2.1 or above) in anthropology or other associated fields, including environmental studies.

 Teaching for coursework takes place in the first and second terms.
 During the third term and the summer period, you prepare your dissertation on a topic that reflects your own individual interests and experience.

-Please note that modules are subject to change.
+Please note that modules DI880, DI888 and SE898 are only available to those studying for the MSc award.
 Please contact the School for more detailed information on availability.

 This module introduces some of the main theoretical approaches and some practical applications of the study of environmental anthropology (in particular, the cultural ecology of Steward, the concepts of carrying capacity and limiting factors as used in eco-systematic models, historical and political ecology, and new approaches deriving from post-modern anthropology).
 It considers some of the main cultural and social aspects of the human-environment interface, such as the relationship between social organisation and ecology; alternative forms of land use and management; the impact of processes of globalization on human interactions with the environment in a number of non-western societies; and the cultural dimension of human adaptation to the environment.
 The middle section of the module looks at five categories of subsistence strategy and the environments they occur in, foraging and hunting (in arid, arctic and tropical forest ecosystems), fishing (coastal marine environments), pastoralism (in grassland and arid ecosystems), low intensity and high intensity agriculture (in arid, grassland and tropical environments).
 For each of these production systems we will also examine a complementary contemporary issue in conservation and/or development.
 These issues may involve great debates in theory, problems of methodology or issues in applying research results to solve practical problems.